vishalbelsare/agentgateway/examples/authorization/README.md

     { context.claims.nested.key == "value" };
 ```

-Agentgateway authorization rules are built on [Cedar Policy](https://www.cedarpolicy.com/), a small language designed for authorization policies.
+Agentgateway authorization rules are built on [CEL Policy](https://cel.dev/), a small language designed for authorization policies.
 This allows complete flexibility to define simple or advanced access rules.

 First, use the `example2.key`.